34-Inch LG Ultra wide Full HD Monitor 34UM67

 Black Stabilizer: LG’s prudent approach brings a fine balance between specs, more so a dually intelligent in the selection of the technologies, making the monitor truly special according to user’s expectation.

 Far better than old school IPS, the screen looks very refreshing and crisp in terms of color and clarity.
 You can tinker although some LG’s signature features on this monitor.
 When Black stabilizer is ON, this is, by the ways, a contrast-reducing effect making easier to see objects in shadows in games without washing out colors.
 BenQ, too, offers such technology in computer monitors, but LG is the one wins the battle because of the effective utilization of the same.
 Although it creates load on the CPU, I suggest keeping it on for a better gaming experience.

-Not so relevant TV Feature into a Monitor
+Not so relevant TV Feature with this LG Ultra Wide Monitor

 After Black stabilizer, I would like to discuss the feature “Real-time Action Dynamic Action Sync.”
 It is reducing the time lag between monitor receiving the frame, and displaying on the screen.
 I often see this feature leveled as game load in premium LED TV, so noticing it here on a gaming monitor making me curious.
 However, here, enabling it does not make any sense.
 In fact, the monitor is naturally so fast, whether Dynamic Action Sync is ON or OFF hardly making any difference.

 The end user’s experience: I am a big fan of IPS display panel, and that works even better for me if the resolution is 1080P and the horizontal pixels are 1920P not 2560P.
 Thus, LG’s wide LED with 1080 × 2560 Pixels doing no good in my productivity.